 - Check your credit report and SSA earnings annually.

 The IRS warns that scammers prey on people during tax season because that’s the time people are on edge and gullible about their taxes.
-The IRS hates tax-related ID theft as much as the victims do and does everything possible to resolve these cases fast.
+The IRS hates tax-related ID theft as much as the victims do, and will do everything possible to resolve these cases fast.

 Photo credits: plio.pt, irs.com